zach7creech/COSC360-Systems-Programming/README.md

 # COSC360-Systems-Programming
 ## Fall 2020
 I particularly enjoyed this class and its projects.
-Labs 3+ are particularly interesting:\
+Labs 3+ are especially interesting:\
 Lab 3 fakemake: uses system calls such as stat(2v) and system(3) to automate compilation of C executables.\
 Lab 4 tarc and tarx: can be used to create and extract tar files.\
 Lab 6 malloc: manual implementation of malloc() and free() using sbrk().\